misterkrittin/CCNA-Labs/README.md

 # 🧑‍Introduce myself
 Hello everyone.
-My name is Krittin Srithong with a short experience in the IT sector.
-I studied bachelor in Computer Enginnering from Thailand.
+My name is Krittin Srithong, and I have a brief experience in the IT sector.
+I studied for a bachelor's degree in Computer Engineering in Thailand.
 You can visit my <a href="https://medium.com/techblogclub">Web blogs</a> as well as my <a href="https://github.com/misterkrittin/Scripts-MikroTik">GitHub</a>.
-I work as a freelance about communication network and I hold the following certificates: MTCNA, MTCUME, and MTCSE.
+I work as a freelance specializing in network implementation, and I hold the following certificates: MTCNA, MTCUME, and MTCSE.
 Finally, I hope that my labs will be beneficial to you.

 # ☎ Contact for work (In Thailand Only)
 ✉ swd.xpong@gmail.com